• Nov 21, 2025

 Suggested read: Complete Guide to Suspicious Activity Reports

 KYB helps companies detect and eliminate fraudsters among their counterparties.
-This helps reduce the financial and reputational risks of money laundering, terrorist financing, and fraud.
+This helps reduce the financial, operational, and reputational risks of money laundering, terrorist financing, and fraud.

 That’s why it’s important to notice red flags ahead of time.
 These include, but are not limited to: